It’s time for pumpkin everything, so should I add it to my skincare routine too?

 Pumpkin contains a number of properties that benefit skin.
 A few key ways pumpkin can help skin include:

-- Increasing cell turnover – pumpkin is packed full with enzymes and alpha hydroxyl acids that will brighten and smooth skin
+- Increasing cell turnover – pumpkin is packed full with enzymes and alpha hydroxy acids that will brighten and smooth skin

 - Boosting collagen production – Vitamin A and vitamin C are both found in pumpkin, which will help soften/soothe skin, as well as prevent signs of aging